JJayet/Dashaddin/README.md

 - Using Typescript (Haxe do not seem like a viable option)
 - A probability metric could be added
-- Use other source of data (like aria-labels and content which could be problematics because of translations)
 - Better UI
 - UT/IT